New Microsoft CEO pay tops $80 million with big stock awards

-SEATTLE Microsoft Corp's new Chief Executive Satya Nadella has become one the technology industry's biggest earners, with a total compensation package worth $84.3 million this year, according to a document filed with securities regulators on Monday.
+SEATTLE Microsoft Corp's (MSFT.O) new Chief Executive Satya Nadella has become one the technology industry's biggest earners, with a total compensation package worth $84.3 million (52.16 million pounds) this year, according to a document filed with securities regulators on Monday.

 The outsize number is mostly made up of the estimated value of certain one-time stock awards given to Nadella, who became the company's third CEO in February.
 Most of it Nadella cannot actually receive until 2019.

+Excluding those one-time stock awards, Nadella's pay package totalled $11.6 million this year, including $918,000 in salary, a $3.6 million cash bonus, and an annual stock award valued at just over $7 million.

+Nadella was not the only executive to benefit from the uncertainty at Microsoft between August last year and February, as the company looked for its next CEO.
+Chief Operating Officer Kevin Turner was awarded shares valued at $10 million and head lawyer Brad Smith was awarded $9.6 million worth.

-Looking forward, Nadella's compensation is set to be more modest, with "total target compensation" for fiscal 2015 set at $18 million, according to the company's proxy filing.
+In the future, Nadella's compensation is set to be more modest, with "total target compensation" for fiscal 2015 set at $18 million, according to the company's proxy filing.
+That includes a base salary of $1.2 million, a maximum cash bonus of three times his salary, plus shares worth $13.2 million.

 (Reporting by Bill Rigby; Editing by Bernard Orr)